 - Please arrive no more than 30 minutes before your scheduled tee time.
-You will be screened for COVID-19 before entering the property.

 - Par for the Cure will have pre-scheduled, foursome by foursome, designated tee-off times rather than a shot-gun start.
 This will help ensure that proper social distancing practices are followed.